 - All rooms are single occupation, with a wide variety of options including en-suite, shared bathroom, or shower rooms, in a mixture of modern and traditional buildings.
 All halls have free Wi-Fi, shared kitchen and dining areas and common areas.
 There are a number of rooms adapted for disabled students.

-- The Creative campus is based in the city centre, while Hope Park campus is just a short bus ride away.
-The university offers a regular free student shuttle bus between these and Aigburth Park, which is approximately three miles from the city centre.
+- The Creative Campus is based in the city centre, while Hope Park campus is just a short bus ride away.
+All campuses offer 24-hour security.

-- Liverpool is a vibrant city with unique attractions, exciting events, world-class sport offerings, unrivalled musical heritage, and famously warm welcomes.
-Liverpool is the ideal destination to visit and explore.
+- Liverpool is a vibrant city with unique attractions, exciting events, world-class sport, unrivalled musical heritage, and famously warm welcomes.
+Liverpool is the ideal destination to visit, explore and live.

 - Liverpool's culture and heritage are at the very heart of the city, with the largest collection of museums and galleries outside of London.

-- Liverpool is one of the cheapest places in the UK to live as a student (Natwest Student Living Index).
-Liverpool Hope's campuses have easy access to the city centre and the popular Smithdown area – home to a lot of student social life.
+- Liverpool Hope's campuses have easy access to the city centre and the popular Smithdown area – home to a lot of student social life.

 - Liverpool has a reputation for being a lively city and a great night out.
 There are many clubs, bars, cafés, restaurants, music venues and pubs including the famous Cavern Club.
 The Waterfront and the redeveloped Albert Dock with its shops, cafés and bars are both popular spots.